lchdl/NLL_anomaly_detection/README.md

 <b>--output-dir</b> /path/to/output/dir/
 </pre>

-In the above example, "**--source-images**" tells the script how many reference images there are and their locations, "**--target-image**" specifies the image we want to analyze.
+In the above example, "**--source-images**" tells the script how many reference images there are and their locations (at least two images are needed), "**--target-image**" specifies the image we want to analyze.
 All the outputs will be saved to a directory, which is determined by "**--output-dir**" parameter.

 More advanced options are available. ...

+Implementation details will be provided in the next section.

 ## 6. Implementation details